kunw4r/PatternAnalysis-2025/recognition/alzheimers_convnext_s4697810_Kunwar_Singh/README.md

 **OneCycleLR:**
 - Gradually increases LR to max, then decreases
-- Fast convergence with good generalization
+- Fast convergence with good generalisation
-- Used in experiments: 1-5, 7-8
+- Used in experiments: 1-5, 7-14 (majority of experiments)

 **CosineAnnealingLR:**
 - Smooth cosine decay